gauravluckme/TelaDoc/README.md

     Run "python main.py"
     Then, it will ask for user input
         Enter a hours to check aplication that have changed their config:

     Enter a hours to check aplication that have changed their config.

-    The result will be displayed
+    The result will be displayed.

 port.py - It is performing the below operations.
 1. Find the applications that have the same ports and make a report.